 1. Cannabis oil contains THC while hemp oil contains low or no THC

 One of the most important distinctions is found in the THC content.
 THC is the psychoactive chemical in hemp that makes the person who ingests or inhales high.
 It alters a person’s mental clarity and is considered a Schedule 1 drug, often called a “gateway drug.”

-Cannabis oil contains an average of 17 percent THC.
-Although it can range anywhere from 5 percent to 30 percent.
-Because of this psychoactive component, it’s not always considered a safe medication for treating ailments.
+Cannabis oil contains an average of 17 percent THC, although it can range anywhere from 5 percent to 30 percent.
+Because of this psychoactive component, THC causes euphoria, happiness, sedation, symptom relief, and much more.
+This is why delta 8, a cannabis compound that is similar to THC, has become so popular as of late.
+You can click here if you are wondering where can you purchase delta 8.
+However, also because of this psychoactive component, it’s not always considered a safe medication for treating ailments.
 It’s also not recommended for children or pets.

 Hemp oil, on the other hand, contains no THC or very little.
 It can contain up to 0.3 percent THC to be sold legally and labeled hemp oil, but it’s not enough to make a person high.
 Most hemp oil contains no THC, and is believed safe for use with children, pets, and adults.